futoin/specs/draft/ftn13_secure_vault.md

 * Asymmetric (RSA, DH, EC, etc.) - ASN.1 DER in byte buffer
 * Symmetric - Raw byte buffer

+## 2.10.
+Internal UUID vs. External ID

+From pure SV point of view, use of two identification approaches may look like overkill, but it has important meaning out of scope:

+1. External ID assumed to be descriptive - it exposes information.
+2. Internal UUID is assumed to be transfered over network - shorter in size and obscured.

+So, "External ID" is really a string internal to SV which creates internal references to external entities.
+Meanwhile, Internal UUID is unique per SV, but is exposed.
+So, other entities can refence Internal UUID of particular SV instance.

 # 3. Interface

 ## 3.1.
 Common types